ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 Running your own node enables you to use Ethereum in a private, self-sufficient and trustless manner.
 You don't need to trust the network because you can verify the data yourself with your client.
 "Don't trust, verify" is a popular blockchain mantra.

 - Your node verifies all the transactions and blocks against consensus rules by itself.
 This means you don’t have to rely on any other nodes in the network or fully trust them.
 - You can use an Ethereum wallet with your own node.
 You can use dapps more securely and privately because you won't have to leak your addresses and balances to random nodes.
 Everything can be checked with your own client.
-[MetaMask](https://metamask.io), [Frame](https://frame.sh/) and [many other wallets](/wallets/find-wallet/) can be easily pointed to your own local node.
-(Check wallets with `RPC importing` filter.)
+[MetaMask](https://metamask.io), [Frame](https://frame.sh/), and [many other wallets](/wallets/find-wallet/) offer RPC-importing, allowing them to use your node.
 - You can run and self-host other services which depend on data from Ethereum.
-Most importantly for example Beacon Chain validator but also software like L2 infrastracture, block explorers, payment processors, etc.
+For example, this might be a Beacon Chain validator, software like layer 2, infrastructure, block explorers, payment processors, etc.
 - You can provide your own custom [RPC endpoints](https://ethereum.org/en/developers/docs/apis/json-rpc/).
 Publicly for the community or even privately hosted Ethereum endpoint enables people to use your node and avoid big centralized providers.
 - You can connect to your node using **Inter-process Communications (IPC)** or rewrite the node to load your program as a plugin.
 This grants low latency, which helps a lot, e.g. when processing a lot of data using web3 libraries or when you need to replace your transactions as fast as possible (i.e. frontrunning).
 - You can directly stake ETH to secure the network and earn rewards.
 See [solo staking](https://ethereum.org/en/staking/solo/) to get started.